vojtasvoboda/registration-form-example/README.md

 Installation
 ------------

-1. Download repository or pull it:
+1. Download repository or pull it.
+Folder need to be accesible by your web server.

 ```
 git pull git@github.com:vojtasvoboda/registration-form-example.git
 ```

-Folder need to be accesible by your web server.

 2. Run composer: